ducphan122/spring-food-ordering-system/Readme.md

   ]
 }
 - Use the command to read message from kafka: docker run -it --network=host edenhill/kcat:1.7.1 -b localhost:19092 -C -t payment-request
+- Alternatively, use kafka-ui at http://localhost:8080/.
+**Flows**
+- Client sends Order JSON via POST to Order Controller.
+- Order Service validates and saves order in the database.
+- Order Service publishes Payment Request to Kafka (payment-request topic).
+- Payment Service consumes Payment Request, processes payment, and publishes Payment Completed to Kafka (payment-response topic).
+- Order Service consumes Payment Completed, updates order status to "Paid", and publishes Order Paid to Kafka (restaurant-approval-request topic).
+- Restaurant Service consumes Order Paid, approves the order, and publishes Order Approved to Kafka (restaurant-approval-response topic).
+- Order Service consumes Order Approved and updates the order status to "Approved".
+- Client can query the order status through the Tracking Endpoint.

 # Saga Pattern
 **Definition**: A pattern for managing distributed transactions across multiple services, where each transaction is broken down into a sequence of local transactions.